lessor/lessor/docs/README.md

 ## Getting Help

+- To see the answers to some frequently asked questions, see the [FAQ](./faq.md)
 - If you would like to file a bug or request a feature, please file a [GitHub Issue](https://github.com/lessor/lessor/issues/new)
 - If you have a question or would like to discuss Lessor, please send an email to the [Mailing List](https://groups.google.com/forum/#!forum/lessor)